bll123/ballroomdj-4/README.txt

   Unpack the package, and read the 'BUILD.txt' file.
   For Windows, the bdj4-src-win64-DATE.zip file is also needed.
   For MacOS, the bdj4-src-macos-DATE.zip file is also needed.

+Translations:

+  Except for Nederlands (Dutch), most of the translation are machine translated and of very poor quality.

+  If you can help with translating, please let me know.